Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 // Using an Object Index Signature const object1: {[key: string]: string} = {} object1.name = "Tammy" // Using the Record Utility Type const object2: Record<string, number> = {} object2.count = 10 // Using the Map data type const object3 = new Map<string, any>() object3.set("name", "Tammy") object3.set("count", 10) object3.set("isFull", false)

-Pro: The main benefit of these methods is the ability to dynamically add properties to an object while still setting expectations for the potential types of keys and values.
+Pro: The main benefit of these methods is the ability to dynamically add properties to an object while setting expectations for the possible types of keys and values.

-Con: The main disadvantage of this way of defining objects is that you can’t predict what keys our objects will have and so some references may or may not be defined.
+Con: The main disadvantage of this way is that we can’t predict what keys our objects will have, so some references may or may not be defined.
 An additional disadvantage is that if we decide to define our key signature with type Any

 , then the object becomes even more unpredictable.

 This set of object assignment methods shares a common feature: the definition of optional properties.
-This means that the range of possible properties are known but some may or may not be set.
+This means the range of possible properties are known but some may not be set.
 The options in this group include:

 Partial

-utility typeSee this example in the TypeScript Playground, or in the code block below:
+utility typeSee this example in the TypeScript Playground, or the code block below:

 // Optional object properties interface Obj { name?: string size?: number } interface FullObj { name: string size: number } const object1: Obj = {} object1.name = "Rocket" // Partial Utility Type const object2: Partial<FullObj> = {} object2.size = 10 // Type Assertion const object3 = <FullObj> {} object3.name = "New Rocket"